Bartlesville Radio » News » Wednesday COVID-19 Report

 Max Gross

-The Oklahoma State Department of Health is reporting 980 new COVID-19 cases on Wednesday across the state.
-13 new deaths across the state were listed on the report, none of which were local.
+The Oklahoma State Department of Health is reporting 1,075 new COVID-19 cases in the state in its Wednesday situation update.
+Nine new deaths are being reported statewide but none of them are local.
+Hospitalizations are on an upward trend with 738 being listed in the latest report.

-Washington County is listing 61 active cases, an increase of two cases.
-Nowata County is at 20 active cases, a decrease for the second consecutive day.
-Osage County is listing 236 active cases, an increase of one since Tuesday.
-Osage County Emergency Manager Jerry Roberts said the City of Hominy has seen a major increase in institutional cases.
+Washington County is reporting 89 active cases, an increase of 14 cases since Tuesday.
+Osage County is listed to have 349 active cases, a jump of 105 cases.
+Nowata County is reporting 21 active cases, an increase of two active cases.

 « Back to News